chartjs/Chart.js/docs/getting-started/v3-migration.md

 ### Interactions

+* `interactions` are now limited to the chart area
 * `{mode: 'label'}` was replaced with `{mode: 'index'}`
 * `{mode: 'single'}` was replaced with `{mode: 'nearest', intersect: true}`
 * `modes['X-axis']` was replaced with `{mode: 'index', intersect: false}`